ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/ischemic_stroke/index.rst

      - Sink State
      - Value
      - Notes
-   * - i
+   * - 1
      - S
      - A
      - incidence_c495
      -
-   * - duration-based
+   * - 2
      - A
-     - C
+     - P
-     - 28-day duration in acute state then progress
+     - 28 days
-     -
+     - duration-based transition from acute state then progress into post state
-   * - i
+   * - 3
-     - C
+     - P
      - A
      - incidence_c495
      -